dhkdn9192/data_engineer_career/interview/top_bigdata_questions/top_hadoop_interview_questions-hive.md

 and an open source ORM (Object Relational Model) layer called Data Nucleus which converts the object representation into relational schema and vice versa.

+---
+### 5. Why Hive does not store metadata information in HDFS?
+Hive stores metadata information in the metastore using RDBMS instead of HDFS.
+The reason for choosing RDBMS is <b>to achieve low latency</b> as HDFS read/write operations are time consuming processes.

+---
+### 6. What is the difference between local and remote metastore?

+#### Local Metastore:

+In local metastore configuration, the metastore service runs in the same JVM in which the Hive service is running and connects to a database running in a separate JVM, either on the same machine or on a remote machine.

+#### Remote Metastore:

+In the remote metastore configuration, the metastore service runs on its own separate JVM and not in the Hive service JVM.
+Other processes communicate with the metastore server using Thrift Network APIs.
+You can have one or more metastore servers in this case to provide more availability.

 ## Reference
 - https://www.edureka.co/blog/interview-questions/hive-interview-questions/
 - https://www.edureka.co/blog/hive-tutorial/